Sembiance/dexvert/README.md

                                   run every available program on it --dontTransform                 If a file can't be converted, dexvert will try different transforms to convert it.
-  --midiFont [midiFont]           Convert MIDI files with a specific midi font.
+  --useTmpOutputDir               If set, dexvert won't clobber the output dir --midiFont [midiFont]           Convert MIDI files with a specific midi font.
 Default: eaw Other available fonts: fluid, roland, creative, freepats, windows -h, --help                      display help for command